 A demonstration video of most of the features is available at:

 For Finale 2010 and later versions.
+Requires OSX 10.7 or later.
 This is a plug-in for manipulation/editing of measure number regions and measure numbers.
 It has the following features:

 - Create - Creates a new measure number region that covers the current selection, and splits the underlying region into adjacent regions.